Lucas8p/studio/README.md

 npm install pm2 -g

 # Start the Next.js app with pm2
-pm2 start npm --name "faithbet" -- start
+pm2 start npm --name "inspairbet" -- start
 ```

-This command will start your app, name it "faithbet", and ensure it restarts automatically if it crashes or the server reboots.
+This command will start your app, name it "inspairbet", and ensure it restarts automatically if it crashes or the server reboots.
 You can check its status with `pm2 list`.

 ### 5. Configure a Reverse Proxy